 Why your cash flow budget is not your cash flow statement?

 This might be a bit confusing at first, but once you have established a firm grasp on these terms and their meaning, you will see why they should be kept separate.

 A cash flow budget is a forecast (prediction) of your revenue and expenses for an upcoming period.

 In contrast, a cash flow statement shows what happened to your business over that same period — it is a statement of fact, not a prediction.

-The value in having both budget and statement is obvious: without a cash flow budget, your statements won’t match up with reality; without actual statements, your cash budget can’t predict anything.
+The value in having both budget and statement is obvious: without a cash flow budget, your statements won’t match up with reality; without actual cash flow statements, your cash flow budget can’t predict anything.